 What Can You Eat on a Keto Diet?

-- Beef, preferably grass-fed
+- Beef, preferably grass-fed when possible

-Oil and Fats
+Oils and Healthy Fats

-- Butter, preferably grass-fed
+- Butter, from grass-fed cows, when possible

 - Avocado oil